P79N6A/HTML/README.md

 ## Link List
 This html creates a simple html page for your Hyperlinks.
-It provides a better overview about your hyperlinks than standard bookmakrs.
-Additionally you will see all your links repeatedly, so no more "What I don't see, I will forget it".
+It provides a better overview about your hyperlinks than standard bookmarks.
+Additionally you will see all your links repeatedly and helps to prevent the effect of "When I don't see it, I will forget it".

 ![](https://github.com/myhamidi/html_templates/blob/master/pics/LinkList01.PNG)